 Let’s get to planning!

 My kids are super excited about the balloon lineup this year!
-Giant character balloons like the Minions, Snoopy, Diary of a Whimpy Kid, giant candy canes and pumpkins and so many more fun characters are being featured this year in the parade!
+Giant character balloons like the Diary of a Whimpy Kid, Spongebob, The Nucracker, a minion, pumpkins and so many more fun characters are being featured this year in the parade!
 Are there any new balloons or classics you look forward to seeing every year?
 I know I love the cartoon balloons like The Peanuts!
 They are so nostalgic.

 As far as performances go, what we know so far is that The Big Apple Circus will be performing, who my kids love!
 There’s nothing like the circus when you’re a kid, am I right?
-Ballet Hispanico will be dancing that morning and Siella could not be more excited!
+Siella is always so excited to see ballet performances!
 She’s my little ballerina and we absolutely love seeing diverse representation in the parade!
 We also love how there is a variety of performances.
-There’s performance groups like marching bands, dancers, singers, Broadway performances, performances by The Radio City Rockettes, Big Time Rush, the list goes on and on.
+There’s performance groups like marching bands, dancers, singers, Broadway performances, performances by The Radio City Rockettes and the list goes on and on.
 It’s very nice to see that there are a number of different ways to express yourself in the form of art.

 The floats are one of the best parts of the Macy’s Thanksgiving Day Parade!
 The floats are always decked out so well and look like so much fun!
 The new floats are always exciting to see at the Macy’s Parade.
-Some really cute children’s cartoon themed floats will be featured this year, like Blue’s Clues, as well as some Christmas themed ones!
+Some really cute children’s cartoon themed floats will be featured this year, like Sesame Street, as well as some Christmas themed ones!
 Who else puts their Christmas decor up the day after Thanksgiving?
 There’s also going to be a cool LEGO float that Ryder is excited to see.
-It’s a Thanksgiving turkey made out of LEGOs!
+It’s part Thanksgiving turkey and part dragon made out of LEGOs!
 How cool!
-Another float that looks exciting to see is an ice rink that’s not actually made out of ice, but the surface allows for skating!
+Another float that looks exciting to see is one that looks like there’s snow on it!

 If you’re looking for something fun to do during the parade, I’ve got a few suggestions!
 First and most important is breakfast!
 If you have time to do some prep work the night before the big day for a breakfast your family or friends will love, that will make your morning easier.
 You can cook together while you watch the parade!
 Another great idea if you have kids or you yourself are looking for an activity to do, Macy’s has already created some adorable parade themed coloring pages, sudoku, cross words, word searches, and so many more PDF pages that are all ready to be printed and used!
 Between these activities and the parade, you will not have time to be bored this holiday!